fylgja/site/src/components/theme.md

 ## How to use

 This component does not create any CSS.

-And only contains some SCSS variable for Fylgja components.
-That have theme specific styles.
+And only contains some SCSS variable for Fylgja components, that have theme specific styles.

 You can use this component to quickly override the specific styles, set to a button, links and more, via;